GheisMohammadi/BurrowNet/README.md

 # BurrowNet
-Create a test net or main net of hyper ledger burrow using single command
+Create a test net or main net of hyperledger burrow using single command

 # Requirements
-Make sure in the seed server these tools are installed:
+Make sure in the seed server the tools like curl,sshpass,sed,jq are installed.
+The shell script will install these requirements automatically but you can install them using commands below:

 ```bash
 sudo apt-get update
 sudo apt-get -y install curl